Since 1997, the "Lead Counsel Verified" status has been granted to attorneys who possess:

-Hiring a tax attorney can be a difficult decision.
-It's important to evaluate whether the lawyer has experience within the tax legal practice area, whether they are licensed in Nevada, and whether they are familiar with the parts of state law and local regulations that apply in Reno.
+Hiring an immigration attorney can be a difficult decision.
+It's important to evaluate whether the lawyer has experience within the immigration legal practice area, whether they are licensed in Nevada, and whether they are familiar with the parts of state law and local regulations that apply in Reno.

 Why Do I Need A Local Lawyer?

-The tax lawyers listed in this directory can provide you with information about important topics and questions such as:
+The immigration lawyers listed in this directory can provide you with information about important topics and questions such as:

-- What are the typical expenses, including filing fees, court costs (if applicable), and other case-related expenses, in tax cases in Reno?
+- What are the typical expenses, including filing fees, court costs (if applicable), and other case-related expenses, in immigration cases in Reno?

-- How long does the legal process for tax matters typically take?
+- How long does the legal process for immigration matters typically take?

-- What are the typical outcomes for tax cases in Reno and the surrounding communities?
+- What are the typical outcomes for immigration cases in Reno and the surrounding communities?